scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_setting_up_aurora.md

               You can have have multiple replicas in one AZ.

         An Aurora Cluster volume
           A cluster volume manages the data for the aurora instances.
+            The volume is seen as one volume

+          Storage Auto-Repair
+            Aurora maintains multiple copies of your data in three AZs

+            There's automatic detection of failures in the disk volumes that make up the cluster volume.
+              When a segment of a disk volume fails, this segment is automatically repaired

+          Utilizes SSD drives

+          A cluster volume consists of copies of the data across multiple AZs in a single region.
+            This data is automatically replicated across the AZs; thus it's highly durable.

+          Automatically grows as the amount of data in your DB increases.

           A virtual database storage volume that spans multiple AZs Each AZ has a copy of the cluster data.

             A given Aurora replica, in a given AZ, reads from the data that's stored in its AZ.